-This is an interdisciplinary course which builds on the first-year East Asia Survey as well as your first-hand experience of China during the second year abroad.
+This is an interdisciplinary course which builds on the first-year East Asia Survey as well as your firsthand experience of China during the second year abroad.
 Extending from the late imperial era to the present, its aim is to look beneath the surface of contemporary China and to examine the events, influences, debates and ideas that have made China what it is today.
 The topics covered range from the construction of ethnicity, through political participation and dissent to the contemporary cultural scene and human rights.
-The course is taught in a series of lectures and tutorials spread over the third year and part of the fourth year, and it is examined with an essay paper at Finals.
+The course is taught in a series of lectures and tutorials spread over the three terms of the third year and is examined with an essay paper at Finals.
 It is expected that you will begin reading for this course soon after Prelims and continue into the fourth year.